-Hotjar has incredible functionality, with tons of ways to get to know your users better.
+Hotjar has incredible functionality, with tons of ways to get to know the people who are using your website better.

-In this post, we’ll help you get a Hotjar account set up so you’ll be well-equipped to optimize your pages for conversion, while gleaning insights into the behavior of your most important users.
+In this post, we'll help you get a Hotjar account set up to optimize your pages for conversion, while gleaning insights into the behavior of your most important users.

 You can sign up for a free account at www.hotjar.com.

 User permission options:

 - Read access: View reports only